-- a) Whether Defendants violated the California Invasion of Privacy Act; - b) Whether Defendants' unauthorized disclosure of Users' sensitive information was negligent; - c) Whether Defendants owed a duty to Plaintiffs' and Class Members not to disclose their sensitive user information to unauthorized third parties; - d) Whether Defendants breached their duty to Plaintiffs' and Class Members not to disclose their sensitive user information to unauthorized third parties; - e) Whether Defendants represented to Plaintiffs and the Class that they would protect Plaintiffs' and the Members of Classes and Subclasses Private Information; - f) Whether Defendants violated Plaintiffs' and Class Members' right to privacy; - g) Whether Plaintiffs and Class members are entitled to actual damages, enhanced damages, statutory damages, restitution, disgorgement, and other monetary remedies provided by equity and law;

-- h) Whether Defendants collected the Personal Information of children; - Whether Defendants had knowledge they were collecting the Personal Information of children; - j) Whether Defendants obtained parental consent to collect the Personal Information of children; - k) Whether the collection of Personal Information of children is highly offensive to a reasonable person; - Whether the collection of Personal Information of children without parental consent is sufficiently serious and unwarranted as to constitute an egregious breach of social norms; - m) Whether Defendants' conduct was unlawful or deceptive; - n) Whether Defendants were unjustly enriched by their conduct under the laws of California. - o) Whether Defendants fraudulently concealed their conduct; and - p) Whether injunctive and declaratory relief and other equitable relief is warranted.

-371. Superiority: This case is also appropriate for class certification because class proceedings are superior to all other available methods for the fair and efficient adjudication of this controversy as joinder of all parties is impracticable.
+- c) Whether Defendants owed a duty to Plaintiffs' and Class Members not to disclose their sensitive user information to unauthorized third parties; - d) Whether Defendants breached their duty to Plaintiffs' and Class Members not to disclose their sensitive user information to unauthorized third parties; - e) Whether Defendants represented to Plaintiffs and the Class that they would protect Plaintiffs' and the Members of Classes and Subclasses Private Information; - f) Whether Defendants violated Plaintiffs' and Class Members' right to privacy; - g) Whether Plaintiffs and Class members are entitled to actual damages, enhanced damages, statutory damages, restitution, disgorgement, and other monetary remedies provided by equity and law; - h) Whether Defendants' conduct was unlawful or deceptive; - Whether Defendants were unjustly enriched by their conduct under the laws of California. - j) Whether Defendants fraudulently concealed their conduct; and - k) Whether injunctive and declaratory relief and other equitable relief is warranted. - 256.
+Superiority: This case is also appropriate for class certification because class proceedings are superior to all other available methods for the fair and efficient adjudication of this controversy as joinder of all parties is impracticable.
 The damages suffered by individual Members of Classes and Subclasses will likely be relatively small, especially given the burden and expense of individual prosecution of the complex litigation necessitated by Defendants' actions.
 Thus, it would be virtually impossible for the individual Members of Classes and Subclasses to obtain effective relief from Defendants' misconduct.
 Even if Class Members could mount such individual litigation, it would still not be preferable to a class action, because individual litigation would increase the delay and expense to all parties due to the complex legal and factual controversies presented in this Complaint.
 By contrast, a class action presents far fewer management difficulties and provides the benefits of single adjudication, economy of scale, and comprehensive supervision by a single Court.
 Economies of time, effort, and expense will be enhanced, and uniformity of decisions ensured.

-372. Likewise, particular issues under Rule 23(c)(4) are appropriate for certification because such claims present only particular, common issues, the resolution of which would advance the disposition of this matter and the parties' interests therein.
+257. Likewise, particular issues under Rule 23(c)(4) are appropriate for certification because such claims present only particular, common issues, the resolution of which would advance the disposition of this matter and the parties' interests therein.

-CALIFORNIA LAW SHOULD APPLY TO OUT OF STATE PLAINTIFFS' & CLASS MEMBERS' CLAIMS
+CALIFORNIA LAW SHOULD APPLY TO OUT-OF-STATE PLAINTIFF'S & CLASS MEMBERS' NON-STATUTORY CLAIMS